 The G.E.
-Program at California State University, Fullerton, is divided into four major categories:
+Program at California State University, Fullerton, is divided into four categories:

 - I. Core Competencies

 - II.
 Historical and Cultural Foundations

 - III.
 Disciplinary Learning

-- N. Lifelong Learning.
+- IV.
+Lifelong Learning.

+- V. Cultural Diversity

-These four areas consist of lower-division (100- and 200-level) courses in areas fundamental to a university education and upperdivision (300- and 400-level) courses that draw upon, integrate, apply, and extend the knowledge and skills that are the goals of the lower-division courses.
+These G.E. categories consist of lower-division (100- and 200-level) courses in areas fundamental to a university education and upper-division (300- and 400-level) courses that draw upon, integrate, apply, and extend the knowledge and skills that are the goals of the lower-division courses.

-A fifth category includes goals for learning in the area of cultural diversity.
+Category V includes goals for learning in the area of cultural diversity.
 Student work in Categories III and IV must include at least one three-unit course, identified with a star (), that meets the learning goals for Category V, Cultural Diversity.

 The goals of Category I, Core Competencies, are essential goals for the entire program of general education.
 Specifically, G.E. courses will include student writing assignments appropriate to the course.
-Writing assignments in G.E. courses should involve the organization and expression of complex data or ideas and careful and timely evaluations of writing so that deficiencies are identified and suggestions for improvement and/or for means of remediation are offered.
+Writing assignments in G.E. courses should involve the organization and expression of complex data or ideas, and careful and timely evaluations of writing so that deficiencies are identified and suggestions for improvement and/or for means of remediation are offered.
 Assessments of the student's writing competence shall be used in determining the final course grade.